Avoiding Out of Memory crashes

 - Operating System: All

-The 32-bit version of Ableton Live can use a theoretical maximum of four gigabytes on Native 64-bit systems.
+Out of Memory crashes or errors are more likely if you work with the 32-bit version of Live because it can only utilize a maximum of 4GB of RAM.
 Because of the overhead of the operating system and other system components, 32-bit applications have a practical memory limit that is somewhat lower; usually between two and three gigabytes.
-On native 32 bit systems like Windows XP Standard this overhead is even lower, Live can address memory only up to 2 GB.

 In previous years, computers had considerably less physical memory than the 32-bit limit.
 In order to make it possible to use applications with large memory requirements, operating systems would frequently swap data between the (fast) physical memory and the (much slower) hard drive.
 As memory usage increased, performance would decrease so severely that the user would never actually approach the 32-bit limit.

 Due to the increased availability of 64-bit operating systems and inexpensive RAM, modern computers now often have more physical memory available than the 32-bit limit.
 As a result, data is rarely swapped to the hard drive, and the computer remains responsive even if the 32-bit limit is approached.
 However, once an application actually exceeds this limit, it will crash.

 Should you have 4GB of RAM installed on your computer, we highly recommend installing more RAM (if possible).
 Also, you may want to optimise the Live Set per the instructions below.